 Workers’ Compensation and Occupational Disease

 We all know that workers’ compensation pays for injuries that occur on the job.
 But what about diseases that are job-related?
-The answer is yes, workers’ compensation will pay a worker if they develop an occupational disease or their family if the employee died due to work-related illness.
+The answer is yes, workers’ compensation will pay a worker if they develop an occupational disease or their family if the employee died due to a work-related illness.
 This provides a measure of financial security if the worker cannot perform their work or must leave the workforce entirely due to an occupational disease.

 However, the worker must be able to prove that circumstances on the job caused the occupational disease.
 Let’s look at the most common occupational diseases, how to prove they are job-related and how your workers’ comp lawyer can help.